javaee/glassfish/README.md

 ## May 11, 2017 - New Java EE Discussion Groups Platform ##

-All the Java EE and GlassFish related discussions are now hosted at [here](https://javaee.groups.io/g/javaee).
+All the Java EE and GlassFish related discussions are now hosted [here](https://javaee.groups.io/g/javaee).